 Concurrently, parents of patients often have understandable difficultly processing pertinent treatment information.
 In the context of having a sick child and monumental treatment responsibilities, parents are often very distressed.
 Therefore, it seems inefficient to rely on verbal communication alone to convey important clinical information and concepts.
 In therapy that uses BITE material, parents are given clear handouts, often with enumerated lists, to guide them through treatment.
 Rather than recommending a whole book to read, smaller amounts of relevant information is presented across multiple sessions in a way that can be referenced and reviewed as needed.
 We hope this to be one contribution to a growing movement of mindfully supporting parents in treatment.

 We also hope that BITE will be useful to non-specialists.
-To many mental health professionals, the treatment of anorexia nervosa remains daunting and mysterious.
+To many mental health professionals, the treatment of eating disorders remains daunting and mysterious.
 Only a minority of clinicians receives formal training in the treatment of eating disorders.
-Consequentially, the lack of professionals willing and able to treat anorexia nervosa translates into countless cases of people left suffering alone from this dangerous illness.
+Consequentially, the lack of professionals willing and able to treat eating disorders translates into countless cases of people left suffering alone from this dangerous illness.
 A goal of ours is to help close this treatment gap by making treatment more approachable.
-With clearly defined behavioral treatment targets and practical suggestions on how to shape behavior, we hope that BITE makes the treatment of anorexia nervosa more manageable to those who otherwise would shy away from it.
+With clearly defined behavioral treatment targets and practical suggestions on how to shape behavior, we hope that BITE makes the treatment of eating disorders more manageable to those who otherwise would shy away from them.

-In short, we hope that by compiling evidence-based interventions for anorexia nervosa, we can help to close the treatment gap, help clinicians in the trenches efficiently and effectively communicate core treatment concepts making way for individualized care, support families, help patients develop skills, and aid in standardizing evidence-based practice in the industry.
+In short, we hope that by compiling evidence-based interventions for eating disorders, we can help to close the treatment gap, help clinicians in the trenches efficiently and effectively communicate core treatment concepts making way for individualized care, support families, help patients develop skills, and aid in standardizing evidence-based practice in the industry.